EntySquare/enty-porep/README.md

     .
     .

 ### In order to keep right core Indexes, you'll need to set CPU_GROUP_INDEX manually.

+    // i64 from 0 to 15 at different batch
+    CPU_GROUP_INDEX=0

 But if you're using enty-fil-miner, it's automatically done by Kubernetes.

 ## License